soulomoon/arith/arith7/README.md

-# Chapter 5: Regain the Linter with typeFamilies
+# Chapter 7: a polymorphic typed recursion scheme over the Gadts

 Intro toy interpreter and linter in haskell